mah0001/metadata-editor-docs-v2/documenting_image.md

 - **`Rights`** (*rights*) The copyrights for the photograph.
 License is in another (common) element.

+> This completes the Dublin Core set of metadata elements.
+When this information is complete, continue with the other sections (sections common to both the Dublin Core and the IPTC options).

 ## Documenting an image using the IPTC option

+This section describes the documentation of an image using the IPTC option.

 ### Create a new project